AM-Stormyr/cart253/topics/mod-jam/planning.md

     - Move and draw the fly
         - Add the fly's speed to it x
         - Draw a circle at the fly's position with its size (black)
-    - Move and draw the frog
+    - Move and draw the einstein
-        - Move the frog to the mouse's x position
+        - Move the einstein to the mouse's x position
-        - Draw a green circle at the frog's position with its size
+        - Draw a green circle at the einstein's position with its size
     - Move and draw the tongue
         - Move the tongue
             - If the tongue isn't launched, just do nothing... don't draw it
             - If the tongue is launched, move it up (by its speed)
             - If the tongue is coming back, move it down (by its speed)
             - If the tongue hits the top, send it back down
-            - If the tongue gets back to the frog, then stop it
+            - If the tongue gets back to the einstein, then stop it
         - Draw the tongue
-            - Draw a line from the frog to the tongue position
+            - Draw a line from the einstein to the tongue position
             - Draw a circle at the end of the tongue
     - Check if the tongue hit the fly
         - Check if tongue circle and fly circle overlap